Tag: Winter

 -

 I am a lover of all seasons.
-But I tend to have a love-hate relationship with Winter.
-Aesthetically, I think Winter is absolutely breathtaking.
+But I tend to struggle with Winter.
+Visually, I think Winter is absolutely breathtaking.
 There is nothing more serene than a quiet snowfall, or the way sunlight sparkles over fresh, untouched snow.
-There’s nothing more comforting than cozying up to a knitted blanket and a…
+There’s nothing more comforting than cozying up to a knitted blanket and a warm beverage on…

 -